ramgrandhi/serverless-wso2-apim/CONTRIBUTING.md

+# Thank you for considering to contribute.

+<a href="https://github.com/ramgrandhi/serverless-wso2-apim/fork">![x](./assets/fork-me-on-github.png)</a>

 # Let's get going..

-<a href="https://github.com/ramgrandhi/serverless-wso2-apim/fork">![x](./assets/fork-me-on-github.png)</a>

-Thank you for considering to contribute.
 Just follow these simple steps.

 1. `Fork` the repository by clicking the link above.
 2. Create a `feature` branch and start building your feature.